Updated: Feb 5

 Enforce compliance control by combining processes and tools

 Implement IoT device end-point security

 As more and more IoT devices are pushed to the connected world, Artificial Intelligence and Machine Learning would play an important role at all fronts of Cybersecurity.
-With more sophisticated vulnerability exploits coming out each day using advanced AI and ML algorithms, modern threat management system must employ the same technological antidotes to defend their frontiers.
-Failure to do so would render an organization to be feasting ground of more sophisticated organized cyber criminals and sad to say, that more often than not, the global criminal justice system is not really ready to prosecute any perpetrators sitting in a basement across the other side of the world.
+With more sophisticated vulnerability exploits coming out each day using advanced AI and ML algorithms, modern threat management systems must employ the same technological antidotes to defend their frontiers.
+Failure to do so would render an organization is feasting ground of more sophisticated organized cybercriminals, and sad to say that more often than not, the global criminal justice system is not really ready to prosecute any perpetrators sitting in a basement across the other side of the world.

 Since viruses nowadays use enhanced polymorphic and metamorphic capabilities, or the ability to mutate every 10 seconds, they can easily inject themselves deep within your network without being detected.
 Traditional protection tools will not be able to cope-up with these AI-based viruses.
 Like a time-bomb, hackers, cyber terrorists, and ill-intentioned nations will take advantage of these AI technologies -- just waiting for the right time and the right target.

 I’m also predicting that in the future, war will be fought in cyberspace.
 Rather than bombing cities and killing people, individuals, groups, organizations, and great nations will use AI and robots to wage war for whatever vile intentions and interests they may have.

 Intelligent machines can be used for the good, the bad, and the ugly.